 November 28, 2018: A Continuum of Research: Assistants, Partners, and Undergraduate Researchers

 September 27, 2018: What happens if disagreement in partnership is unevenly experienced?

 Abbot, S. & Cook-Sather, A. (Under Review).
-The productive potential of pedagogical disagreements: From conflict to clarity in classroom-focused student-staff partnerships.
+The productive potential of pedagogical disagreements in classroom-focused student-staff partnerships.